DongGunYoon/gatorlet/Sprint 3.md

 # **List unit tests for backend**
 Unit tests:
 - A test that checks that a folder was successfully created with the Create Folder API
 - A test that checks if there is already a folder with the same name created using the Create Folder API
+- A test that checks that folders were successfully displayed with the Get Folders API
+- A test that checks that a card was successfully created with the Create Card API
+- A test that checks that cards were successfully displayed with the Get Cards API

-# **Detailed documentation of your backend API**
+# **Detailed documentation of our backend API**

 ## **Sign Up User**